alessandrostranieri/nn_semantic_segmentation/index.md

 ### Multiple Data-Sources

 The trickiest modification involved the data generator.
 We need a way to map a training instance to the loss function associated to the same data-set, so that only that loss is propagated.
 This can be accomplished using sample weights during training.
 A sample weight is in general a vector with an element for each loss function.
 Each element ranges between 0 and 1, and expresses the contribution of the loss function.
 By using a one-hot encoding sample weight, it is possible to select exclusively one loss function per data-set.
 The return type of the data-generator has to change to return the input image, a dictionary with a mask for each output and a dictionary with a sample weight for each data-source.

-This is probably clear in the following figure.
+A clarifying figure is at this point due.

 |![data-sources](images/DataGenerator_03.png "DataGenerator with multiple sources")|
 |:--:|